python-discord/bot/report.md

 # Report for assignment 3

-This project is an experiment in complexity and coverage metrics, based on [Discord bot](https://github.com/python-discord/bot).
+This project is an experiment in complexity and coverage metrics, based on Python [Discord bot](https://github.com/python-discord/bot).
 The goals are to get an understanding and appreciation of the benefits and drawbacks of metrics and their tools, and to create new test cases or to enhance existing tests that improve statement or branch coverage.

 ## Onboarding experience